2026 University of Kansas National Multidisciplinary Case Competition

 • Timing:

-• Moderators will signal when 3 minutes and 1 minute remain.
+• Moderators will signal when and 1 minute remains.

 • Conduct: